-Ah beautiful Roma Italia.
-The Eternal City known for its ancient architecture and monuments.
+Ah, beautiful Roma Italia.
+The Eternal City is known for its ancient architecture and monuments.
 Its beautiful streets and piazzas.
-Its scrumptious food and wine, and wonderful fashion.
+The scrumptious food and wine, and wonderful fashion.
 You’ve made the easy decision to travel here, now comes the hard part – what to see when in Rome.
+(Updated: November 2022)

-There is an endless supply of places to visit when in Rome Italy.
+There is an endless supply of places to visit and things to do in Rome Italy.
 No matter how much time you spend, it will never be enough.
 Remember, a trip to Rome is all about the dolce vita, or the good life.
 This ancient city is meant to be savoured.
 That means, strolling slowly through the picturesque streets, leisurely enjoying a delicious meal, and idly watching people on those pretty piazzas.
 This is the Rome experience you want to have.

 For first timers, the best places to visit in Rome are the fountains and piazzas, as well as seeing a couple of the ancient sites.
 Let this be your guide to the must-see sites in Rome all at a dolce vita pace.